[Fukui Prefecture] Discover a side of Japan you never knew existed.

 7. Ichijodani Asakura Clan Ruins — A journey back in time to the Sengoku period

 Located in the southeastern part of Fukui City, the Ichijodani Asakura Clan Ruins are the remains of a castle town that was ruled by the Asakura clan, a feudal lord during the Sengoku period, for about 100 years across five generations.
-Traces of samurai residences, temples, town houses, and craftsmen's residences remain on the vast site of about 278 hectares, and it is one of only four sites in Japan to have received the triple designation of a special historic site, special place of scenic beauty, and important cultural property.
+Traces of samurai residences, temples, town houses, and craftsmen's residences remain on the vast site of about 278 hectares, and it has received the triple designation of a special historic site, special place of scenic beauty, and important cultural property by the national government.

-The Ichijodani Asakura Clan Ruins Museum, which opened in 2022, uses the latest digital technology to allow visitors to experience life in the castle town of that time.
+The Ichijodani Asakura Clan Ruins Museum and the Restored Townscape use the latest digital technology to allow visitors to experiencelife in the castle town of that time.
 Walking through the restored townscape will make you feel as if you have traveled back in time to the Sengoku period.

 8. Access — Approximately 3 hours from Tokyo by Hokuriku Shinkansen

-The Hokuriku Shinkansen was be extended between Kanazawa and Tsuruga in March 2024.
-It will be possible to travel from Tokyo Station to Fukui Station in as little as three hours, and from Osaka and Kyoto it will take about two and a half to three hours on the Thunderbird Express (transferring at Tsuruga), making it possible to make day trips from the Kansai region.
+The Hokuriku Shinkansen was extended between Kanazawa and Tsuruga in March 2024.
+It is now possible to travel from Tokyo Station to Fukui Station in as little as three hours, and from Osaka and Kyoto it takes about one and a half to two hours on the Thunderbird Express (transferring at Tsuruga), making day trips from the Kansai region easy.

 Main Access

-• Tokyo → Fukui: Approximately 3 hours by Hokuriku Shinkansen "Kagayaki" or "Hakutaka"
+• Tokyo → Fukui: About 2 hr 50 min by Hokuriku Shinkansen "Kagayaki"

 Plan your trip to Fukui now!